chimericdream/worldofpannotia.com/src/_wondrous_items/universal-solvent.md

   marketPriceSpecial: ""
   weight: ""
   description: |
     This substance has the unique property of being able to dissolve _sovereign glue_ and tanglefoot bags.
-Applying the solvent is a standard action__.
+Applying the solvent is a standard action.
 ---